-Getting Started (updated March 2013)
+Getting Started (updated December 2014)

 Start with an idea of who your character is, or what profession they follow.
 Is your character a swashbuckling mercenary, an inquisitive wizard, or a devious rogue?
 Does your character obey rules and strive to make the world a better place, or live by their own code, intent on personal gain?